ProductLab-1/API_Module/README.md

 ## API Module
  Welcome to the API Module of ProductLab.
 Last week you learned about data storage and manipulation.
 This week you'll learn how to access that data via API.
 You'll start by getting familiar with Postman, a powerful development tool.
 Then you'll use your new postman skills to experiment with REST and graphQL APIs.
-Finally, as a challenge we encourage you to try build your own APIs!
+Finally, you'll be challenging yourself by building your APIs from scratch!

  ## Housekeeping
  Please watch this repo by selecting the "watch" button, which is directly above the bright green "Code" button.
 This will help us keep track of participation.